 Anybody can do what I’m about to share but you have to make a plan and actually put it to work.

-This simple raised bed solution will speed up the process and give you a strong foundation for your garden that others only dream about.
 But I won’t lie it takes effort to set up and if you’re not willing to put in the effort then I guess it might be better to go buy your soil from a nursery.

 Ashes and Clay

 We burn like crazy around here, which means there’s always a pile of ash that can be used to mix in with layers of clay when I’m establishing new beds.

 Ashes can also come from your fire place or outdoor fire pit, this is an ingredient that also helps loosen the ground to open bottom raised beds.

 With existing beds use ashes on top, dig small holes or even small trenches to work within.

 Never under estimate the positive effect ashes can have on clay.

 The Beauty of Leaves